ftravers/datomic-tutorial/README.md

 will hold is of a type that points to other entities.
 We'll need a type that is like a pointer, reference or link.

-Lets look only at the schema for `:cars`.
+Let's look only at the schema for `:cars`.
 You should be able to piece together the other fields from previous schema examples, or just look at the: